Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 How to Get to Zemun from Belgrade

 You can get to Zemun from Belgrade’s center via bus, train, or taxi.
-I’ll cover each option step-by-step in this section.
+In this section, I’ll cover each option step-by-step.

-Unless you decide to walk, in that case, you can spend one hour and fifty minutes walking.
+Unless you decide to walk, which takes about one hour and fifty minutes.
 That’s actually not too bad, though, right?

-A couple tips to remember when planning your trip to Zemun:
+A couple of tips to remember when planning your trip to Zemun:

 First, you will need cash Serbian Dinars (RSD) or a credit card (for a taxi) to use transportation.